dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

 ## Figma account set up

 Figma is a 2D design app that is popular for designing user interfaces, but is great for other creative work too.
-If you’ve used Adobe Illustrator before, you should feel right at home.
+If you've used Adobe Illustrator before, you should feel right at home.
 Figma supports synchronous [multiplayer editing](https://www.figma.com/collaboration/), annotated comments, and other features to support online collaboration

 To get started, sign up for a [free Figma education](https://www.figma.com/education/) account using your school email.

 You can use Figma in your web browser or install a [dedicated desktop app](https://www.figma.com/downloads/).
 Both versions are the same, with the desktop app making it a bit easier to use local fonts installed on your computer.

-Once you’re logged in, note that you can create two types of files in Figma:
+Once you're logged in, note that you can create two types of files in Figma:

 - Figma Design file: The fully featured design and prototyping tool we will use for this project.
-- FigJam file: A simpler “whiteboard” app for brainstorming and notes.
+- FigJam file: A simpler "whiteboard" app for brainstorming and notes.

 ## Choose your workflow

-As described on the previous page, we’re going to use Figma to create an interactive prototype based on wireframe sketches.
+As described on the previous page, we're going to use Figma to create an interactive prototype based on wireframe sketches.
 There are two ways to approach this, and either is valid:

 1. Create paper wireframes, photograph them, and make them interactive in Figma.
 2. Create the entire thing in Figma, using digital text and shapes.
 (Some tips appear below.)

-Because we are more concerned with designing an *experience* than a polished visual design, I’ll focus on the “paper wireframe” approach first as that requires less mastery of the software.
+Because we are more concerned with designing an *experience* than a polished visual design, I'll focus on the "paper wireframe" approach first as that requires less mastery of the software.

 ## Method 1: Paper Wireframes

-See instructions on the previous page to prepare your wireframe images of each app “screen.”
+See instructions on the previous page to prepare your wireframe images of each app "screen."

 ### Getting started with Frames

-Create a new “Design file” in Figma and select the **Frame tool** (`F`).
-In the right sidebar, labeled “Design”, you should see a list of preset Frame sizes; click one of the Phone sizes and you should see a white rectangle appear in the main canvas area.
+Create a new "Design file" in Figma and select the **Frame tool** (`F`).
+In the right sidebar, labeled "Design", you should see a list of preset Frame sizes; click one of the Phone sizes and you should see a white rectangle appear in the main canvas area.
 (If you used the paper template, choose iPhone 14.)

 <VideoEmbed
   src="/assets/videos/1_add-frame.webm"